sjsu-library/unionist/_items/unionist--text-0389.md

 transcription: The following amusing account of the Canterbury election is copied from the<br>Brooklyn Unionist—a paper, which, from its commencement, has been an able<br>advocate of our colored population.<br>
-scholarlyNotes: After the initial approbation, content is dentical to unionist--text-0314;
+scholarlyNotes: After the initial approbation, content is identical to unionist--text-0314;
   1834-04-10 p.02.14
 commentary:
 relatedPeople:
 featured:
 repeated:
-relatedImage:
+relatedImage: unionist--image-0264
 relatedText:
 relatedTextIssue:
 filename: